- 1 History Of The Ao Dai:

 Before buying an Ao Dai you need to know the differences in what’s on offer.
 In short – there’s two choices, pre-made or custom-made.
 Both options are good for different reasons, it just depends on what you’re seeking.
 Let’s have a look at both.

 Custom-made Ao Dai’s are the more attractive choice, as opposed to their distant, pre-made cousins.
-If you go down this route, you can get a truly unique design, made of quality fabrics, fitted perfectly to your body.
+Going down this route, a truly unique design, made of quality fabrics, fitted perfectly to your body is achievable.
 It’s the ultimate go-to option for those seeking a truly enriching, cultural experience.
 In comparison, a pre-made Ao Dai off the shelf, begins to look and feel like somewhat of a cheap costume version of the real thing.

 So what’s the best option for you?
 Well, if you’re looking to spend the least amount of money, go for pre-made Ao Dai’s.
 However, if quality and originality is something that is important to you, head to a tailor and get yourself something custom-made.
 From experiencing both options, we can honestly say that spending the extra money at a tailor is 100% worth it.